 - Herpes simplex - may require temporary daily suppressive treatment with oral aciclovir.
 There are limited safety data for famciclovir and valaciclovir.

 - Oral candidiasis - may require suppressive treatment with an antifungal agent.

 - Salmonella - long-term therapy may be required to prevent septicaemia - ciprofloxacin is the first choice.

 - Toxoplasma - give co-trimoxazole to prevent relapse (pyrimethamine plus dapsone if allergic); discontinue if the CD4 cell count increases above 200/mm3 and is sustained for at least six months.
 Resume if the count subsequently falls below 200/mm3.

 - Promote lifelong safer sex, barrier contraception and reduction in the number of partners.
 Videos, followed by interactive discussions, are one way to double the use of condoms.
 Another way is the 100% condom programme involving distribution of condoms to brothels, with enforcement programmes enabling monitoring and encouraging of condom use at any sex establishment.
 Such programmes are estimated to have prevented 2 million HIV infections in Thailand.

-- Warn heterosexuals about the dangers of sexual tourism/promiscuity.
+- Warn heterosexuals about the dangers of sexual tourism/multiple sexual partners.

 - Tell drug users not to share needles.
 Use needle exchange schemes.